 There are many opportunities to further your education if you currently have an Associate’s degree in nursing or a Bachelor’s degree in nursing.
 During your time as a nurse, you may have discovered that you enjoy working with patients, digging into nursing research, being a leader, or working with student nurses.
 There are several MSN programs in Indiana that can provide you with the skills you need to have a successful career in advanced nursing.

 The need for nurse educators is growing fairly quickly in Indiana.
-On the Hot 50 List, a list of the 50 fastest-growing jobs in Indiana, both registered nurses and licensed practical nurses are present.
 Nursing schools in Indiana are struggling to graduate enough nurses to meet this demand, so some schools may be hiring more nurse educators to expand their nursing programs.

 Advanced nursing practice is another great area of opportunity for many MSN nursing students.
 The Greensburg Daily News reports that many rural Indiana counties have a significant shortage of doctors.
 As a nurse practitioner, you may be able to work with patients of different ages and medical needs.
 In this state, nurse practitioners do need to have a collaborative agreement with a physician.

 If you want to become a leader in your institution, consider going into nurse leadership or management.
 On the Hot 50 List, medical services managers are listed amongst the top 10 most in-demand jobs.
 This degree may help you work more closely with patients and other nurses.
 Request information from the schools offering the Master’s programs in Indiana you are interested in learning more about to get started.